 \subsection{Amplitude Damping}

-Amplitude damping is a concept primarily used in quantum mechanics and refers to a type of quantum noise that causes a quantum system to lose energy.
-Amplitude damping is a significant concern because it can lead to errors in quantum calculations.
-It describes how a quantum system, such as a qubit, interacts with its environment, leading to a loss of energy.
-This interaction can cause changes in the state populations of the qubit, and it is the underlying mechanism behind phenomena such as scattering, dissipation, attenuation, and spontaneous emission.
+Amplitude damping is a fundamental quantum noise model that describes energy dissipation in a quantum system, such as a qubit.
+It captures how interaction with the environment leads to energy loss, resulting in state transitions from excited to ground states.
+This process underlies physical phenomena such as spontaneous emission, scattering, and attenuation, and poses a significant challenge for reliable quantum computation.

-The mathematical description of the amplitude damping channel is typically provided by Kraus matrices.
-These matrices are used in quantum mechanics to represent the evolution of quantum states in open quantum systems, i.e., systems that interact with their environment.
-The amplitude damping channel has two primary Kraus matrices, $A_0$ and $A_1$, which are defined as follows:
+The evolution of a quantum system under amplitude damping is commonly described using \textit{Kraus operators}, which characterize the dynamics of open quantum systems.
+The amplitude damping channel is represented by two Kraus matrices, $A_0$ and $A_1$, defined as: